AllanMerrick/Subreddit-Analysis-r-iosgaming-vs-r-android-gaming-NLP/README.md

 Using these parameters we can further explore common natural language trends.

 Android gaming(Google PlayStore included) entry requirements and game upkeep are much less demanding than Apple.
-Apple is nefarious for it's strict update reviews, game release filters, and family-appropriate approach to game-content (mostly).
+Apple is nefarious for its strict update reviews, game release filters, and family-appropriate approach to game-content (mostly).

 Currently, our model will allow us to dive deeper into the language culture of each market.
-For now, app management, release requirements, and Apple's high-priced products that support ios is what attracts and detracts users.
+For now, app management, release requirements, and Apple's high-priced products that support iOS is what attracts and detracts users.
 Android gaming, with its wide-range of hardware support, larger quantity of game releases (good and bad), and lax development release process opens us to: more players, easier development response time.

 With more time and research, we will explore our model to align our advertising and community outreach with the brand and culture we are trying to establish with our first release.